 Continue reading as I inspect the finding of Houzz’s survey in more detail, breaking down the top five reasons why homeowners renovated in 2018 and 2019.

 Table of Contents

 1. You finally have the time

-Along with working out the floor plan, you have to arrange a builder and tradespeople, determine if a structural engineer is required and apply for council approval and then choose your materials and products.
+Along with working out the floor plan, you will need to arrange a builder and tradespeople, determine if a structural engineer is required, apply for council approval and then choose your materials and products.

-Materials such as tiles, kitchen cabinets, tapware, and bathroom products will determine the style of your new home and also have an impact on the functionality.
-Therefore careful consideration also needs to be taken at this stage of the planning process.
+Materials such as tiles, kitchen cabinets, laundry cabinets, tapware, and bathroom products will determine the style of your new home and also have an impact on the functionality.
+Therefore, careful consideration also needs to be taken at this stage of the planning process.

-Beyond the planning, you also then need to consider your living arrangements when the renovation commences.
-Can you live in your home while it is being renovated or do you have to find temporary accommodation – these are all factors that impact the timing of a home renovation.
+Beyond the planning, you should consider your living arrangements when the renovation commences.
+Can you live in your home while it is being renovated, or do you have to find temporary accommodation – these are all factors that impact the timing of a home renovation.

 2. You finally have the money

 Coming in as the second reason to undergo a home renovation, at 34%, was the fact that homeowners finally had the money to invest back into their home.
 This is a big one, you don’t want to overcapitalise, and you also don’t want to take out a bigger mortgage than you already have to fund your renovations.

 Many homeowners will wait till they have enough equity or have paid off their mortgage (or at least a fair chunk of is) before they are willing to invest more.